briandudey/100-days-of-code/r1-log.md

 ### R1D11
 Still trying to make sense of the DOM tree.
 I understand the concept but am having a difficult time putting it into practice.

+### R1D12
+Feeling a bit overwhelmed with the amount of things I need to download and learn.
+Putting everything into practice is going to be a huge help.